dema-trading-ai/docs/docs/getting_started/strategies/advcreatingstrat.md

 !!! note "Looking for a specific indicator?"
     Refer to [this](https://github.com/dema-trading-ai/engine/blob/main/modules/setup/config/technical_indicators.py) file for an up-to-date list of custom-coded indicators.

-Renowned packages such as Talib and qtpylib provide a wide range of technical analysis tools.
+Renowned packages such as TA-Lib and QTPyLib provide a wide range of technical analysis tools.
 However, sometimes a specific indicator is missing.
 This often results in custom-coded indicators, based on their formal definitions.
 These custom indicators are collected and made available to all users of the Engine.
 The aim is to constantly complement the list.
 We also encourage users that coded their own indicators to contribute to this collection.